-Settings: 10 - 60 feet, 2-10 fathoms, or 3-20 meters [International Models only], Default = 15 feet
+Settings: 10 to 60 feet, 2 to 10 fathoms, or 3 to 20 meters [International Models only], Default = 15 ft

 Bottom Range allows you to control how much of the water column, measured up from the bottom, is shown in the Sonar Zoom View.
 Choose a small value to see low-lying bottom structure or details of the bottom return.
 Choose a larger value to see large structure in deeper water.